 The same approach works perfectly for modeling exchanging for subtraction:

 The students will figure out that in order to subtract cubes, they will need to exchange one ten for ten ones!

 Again, it is important for students to distinguish between problems that require exchanging and those that don’t, so we use the same “trick” of mixing in some equations that don’t need that extra step.
-You can try the demo of subtraction here.

 We hope the ideas shared here will help you and your students through this potentially challenging topic.
 Please let us know how you approach regrouping and exchanging in your classroom.
 Do you use manipulatives, like base-10 blocks?
 Model with Happy Numbers on your IWB?
 How do you help your students to “see inside” this procedure?

 Evgeny from Happy Numbers